Dental Pain Causes, Types, and When to See a Dentist

 1. Tooth Decay (Cavities)

-The most frequent cause of tooth pain.
-Bacteria break down the enamel (the outer layer of the tooth), reaching deeper layers of the tooth and causing sensitivity or sharp pain.
+Tooth decay is the most common cause of tooth pain.
+Bacteria break down the enamel—the outer layer of the tooth—allowing decay to reach the deeper layers.
+This can lead to sensitivity or sharp, persistent pain.

 2. Gum Disease (Gingivitis or Periodontitis)

-Infected or inflamed gums can lead to pain, especially when brushing or chewing.
-Left untreated, it may lead to bone loss and tooth mobility.
+Infected or inflamed gums can cause pain, especially when brushing or chewing.
+If left untreated, gum disease can progress, leading to bone loss and loose or shifting teeth.

 3. Tooth Abscess

-This is a serious infection at the root of a tooth or between the gum and a tooth, often causing intense, throbbing pain, swelling, and sometimes fever.
+A tooth abscess is a serious infection that occurs at the root of a tooth or between the tooth and gum.
+It often causes intense, throbbing pain, swelling, and sometimes fever.

 4. Cracked or Fractured Tooth